CAFapi/caf-logging/README.md

     - Fixed size columns are used so that messages align vertically.
     - Missing or inapplicable header fields are replaced with a dash.

+- Log Injection attacks are prevented.
+    - Any unsafe characters found in the Tenant Id, Correlation Id, or Logger are removed.
+    - The log message is JSON-encoded if it contains any control characters (including newlines) or any non-ASCII characters.
+    - Exception stack traces are JSON-encoded so that they do not span multiple lines.

 #### Pattern:
     [(UTC Time) #(Process Id).(Thread Id) (Log Level) (Tenant Id) (Correlation Id)] (Logger): (Log Message)